dreamRs/topogram/README.md

 ### Shiny

-A proxy method is implemented to update an existing cartogram with calssic Shiny inputs.
+A proxy method is implemented to update an existing cartogram with classic Shiny inputs.

 ![](img/topogram-proxy.gif)